orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 Notes on what features can be used for the Perl version.
 5.08 is the current cutoff.
 No newer features will be used, this lets inxi maintain its core mission of supporting almost everything, no matter how old.

+See: docs/inxi-data.txt
+Notes and some research URLs listed by Package/Function name.
+This helps avoid the clutter of the main pinxi/inxi body with data source etc comments.

+See: docs/inxi-resources.txt
+Listed by Package/function name, URLs used for data sources.
+Cneck between inxi-data.txt and inxi-resources.txt for complete lists since I don't always sync those two files.

 See: docs/inxi-tools.txt
 Core tools available for features and modules.
 Since most log their